Is there such a thing as adrenal fatigue?

 Signs and symptoms of adrenal insufficiency may include:

 - Body aches

 - Unexplained weight loss

 - Skin discoloration (hyperpigmentation)

 Adrenal insufficiency can be diagnosed by blood tests and special stimulation tests that show inadequate levels of adrenal hormones.

 - Nieman LK.
-Clinical manifestation of adrenal insufficiency in adults. http://www.uptodate.com/home.
-Accessed March 13, 2017.
+Clinical manifestations of adrenal insufficiency in adults. https://www.uptodate.com/contents/search.
+Accessed April 1, 2020.